 These workshops are pre-recorded and cover a wide range of topics that are of interest to HR Professionals as they navigate a myriad of COVID-19 issues during reopenings.
 XpertHR has given you access to these workshops for your businesses.

 - Fruita City Council Approves Funding for Small Business Loans - Learn More

 Colorado Small Business Development Center (SBDC) published a COVID-19 Small Business Response Resources guide to SBA loans, Business Interruption Insurance, Work-Share, and more with a comprehensive list of valuable resources for Colorado businesses.

 The Save Small Business Fund is issuing $5,000 grants.
-Check for eligibility and apply here.
+Check for eligibility and/or apply here.

 Call the SBA Economic Injury Relief Hotline at 1-800-659-2955.